The 15 Most Convenient Fast-Food Restaurants, According to Customers

 Almost anywhere you go in the United States, you’re bound to find a fast-food joint to serve you quick and tasty food.
 Fast-food French fries and shakes are classic favorites.
 Especially as a child, nothing beat the excitement of having your parents turn into the drive-through line at your favorite fast-food restaurant.
 But understanding why people choose to eat at some fast-food restaurants compared to others involves many factors, including price, loyalty to the brand, and convenience.
 Datassential, a consumer research brand, conducted a survey and reported on the percentage of customers who said their last visit to one of these fast-food joints was motivated by brand loyalty and not out of convenience.
 Reader's Digest looked at the remaining part of the percentage to find out how many customers visited certain chains because of convenience.
 Below are the top 15 of the most convenient fast-food restaurants in the United States.

-In the United States, there are over 14,000 McDonalds locations!
+In the United States, there are over 14,000 McDonald's locations!
 Having so many golden arches glowing across the states helps place Mickey D’s at the number one spot of most convenient fast-food restaurants.
-Of the customers surveyed, 72 percent went to McDonalds last because it was the most convenient option.
-Find out which state has the most fast-food restaurants.
+Of the customers surveyed, 72 percent went to McDonald's last because it was the most convenient option.
+McDonald's does have some competition—and it's not Burger King.

 What’s more playful than a Jack-in-the-box?
 Perhaps playing with one while eating a Jumbo Jack.
 Either way, 67 percent of customers surveyed by Datassential said their last visit to the restaurant was motivated mostly by its convenience factor.
 Find out why fast food always looks better in commercials.